-The global climate change and the current drought in the Western Cape and country has an impact on our municipality and manifests in poverty and difficulty for many residents to pay for municipal service charges.
+The global climate change and the current drought in the Western Cape and country has an impact on our municipality.
+This manifests in several ways, including unemployment and poverty, making it difficult for many residents to pay for municipal services.
 We are proudly pro-poor and endeavour to accommodate the poorest in our communities without risking the financial sustainability of our municipal area.